-Removing the Ballots
+Removing the Ballots and Preparing Them for Counting

-- Beginning 29 days before Election Day, we may remove the ballots from the signatureverified envelopes and prepare them to be machine-read; however, we may not access or release a vote count until the polls have closed on election night. - Ballots are separated from the bar-coded envelopes, so the voter is no longer identifiable. - Staff manually reviews ballots for initials, signatures, and those damaged that cannot be scanned. - Damaged ballots are duplicated by ROV employees. - Ballots ready to be scanned are staged for ballot scanning and ballot resolution. - Envelopes are further reviewed to ensure all ballots have been removed.
+- Beginning 29 days before Election Day, OCROV staff may remove the ballots from the signature-verified envelopes and prepare them to be machine-read; however, OCROV staff may not access or release a vote count until the polls have closed on election night. - Ballots are separated from the bar-coded envelopes, so the voter is no longer identifiable. - OCROV staff assigned to VBM boards manually unfold, flatten, and inspect the VBM ballots, keeping them grouped by precinct. - VBM boards review ballots for initials, signatures, and those damaged that cannot be scanned. - Damaged ballots are duplicated by OCROV staff. - Ballots ready to be scanned are staged for ballot scanning and ballot resolution. - Envelopes are further reviewed to ensure all ballots have been removed.